 bucket list (NOUN/inf.) – A number of experiences or achievements that a person hopes to have or accomplish during their lifetime.

 Shrouded in drama and glamour and carrying significant connotations to wild, wild freedom, the highly desirous “travel the world” ambition probably featured prominently on most people’s bucket lists when they were younger.
-As the teenage years come to an end and real life sets in, however, chances are this somewhat whimsical goal tends to slide further down on the list, replaced by more pressing – and altogether less fanciful – obligations.
-Thus, big dreams find themselves put aside; passports gather dust on their shelves; and commutes, office lunches and meetings become part of the daily grind necessary to support oneself and one’s family.
+But how to make money online is probably not something that springs to mind as a teenager.
+As the teenage years come to an end and real life sets in, chances are this somewhat whimsical goal tends to slide further down on the list.
+It’s replaced by more pressing – and altogether less fanciful – obligations.
+Thus, big dreams find themselves put aside.
+Passports gather dust on their shelves.
+Commutes, office lunches and meetings become part of the daily grind necessary to support oneself and one’s family.

 But what if responsibilities and soaring ambition didn’t have to be mutually exclusive?
-Today’s increasingly digital world makes it entirely possible to marry the two in a seamless, but thoroughly exciting manner – all you need is a laptop and a thirst for adventure!
+Today’s increasingly digital world makes it entirely possible to marry the two in a seamless, but exciting manner. -All you need is a laptop and a thirst for adventure!
 I am, of course, referring to remote working.

 1. Teaching English as a foreign language

-English schools spell a profitable business in many English-speaking countries, with students charged a pretty penny for courses of varying intensities and levels.
-All you need to embark on your teaching career is a TEFL (Teaching English as a Foreign Language) qualification, which, if you have a reasonable command of spoken and written English, is usually pretty easy to obtain, taking the form of a short, intensive course from which you will emerge with a TEFL warrant.
+English schools spell a profitable business in many English-speaking countries.
+Students are charged a pretty penny for courses of varying intensities and levels.
+All you need to embark on your teaching career is a TEFL (Teaching English as a Foreign Language) qualification.
+If you have a reasonable command of spoken and written English, it’s usually pretty easy to obtain.
+It takes the form of a short, intensive course from which you will emerge with a TEFL warrant.
 After that, it’s simply a matter of taking your pick from thousands of English schools around the world and packing your bags!

 2. Travel writing

-No matter how talented you are with a pen or how far-reaching your imagination, there’s nothing quite like immersing yourself body and soul into a country’s culture and experiences, where tangible sights, earthy smells and distinct lifestyles can translate into vibrant descriptions no Google search can match.
-Blogging about your travels is a good – if rather slow – way to start, so you may have to supplement your income with an alternative job (or jobs!) while you build up your number of followers.
+No matter how talented you are with a pen or how far-reaching your imagination, there’s nothing quite like immersing yourself body and soul into a country’s culture and experiences.
+Tangible sights, earthy smells and distinct lifestyles can translate into vibrant descriptions no Google search can match.
+Blogging about your travels is a good – if rather slow – way to start.
+You may have to supplement your income with an alternative job (or jobs!) while you build up your number of followers.
 This will also prove a useful way for amassing your portfolio before you can truly break into travel writing.
-Becoming known and published will require laying down plenty of groundwork, but if you’re willing to work hard, are dedicated to documenting your travels, and are lucky enough to find the right connections – it just might pay off!
+Becoming known and published will require laying down plenty of groundwork.
+If you’re willing to work hard, are dedicated to documenting your travels, and are lucky enough to find the right connections – it just might pay off!

 Writing is not the only way of recording your travels.
 Even the most amateur of photographers tend to take a few (hundred) snapshots of anything that catches their eye while on holiday.
-Professional photography is an excellent way of making a – sometimes quite successful – living, especially if you have the eye and the skill to match it.
-Photography courses are readily available whatever country you’re living in; once you’re qualified, you can then choose at leisure from a plethora of exciting specialisations, ranging from wedding and occasion, to nature and landscapes, to delicate newborn photography.
+Professional photography is an excellent way of making money online and a – sometimes quite successful – living.
+Photography courses are readily available in whatever country you’re living in.
+Once you’re qualified, you can then choose at leisure from a plethora of exciting specialisations.
+This can range from wedding and occasion to nature and landscapes, to delicate newborn photography.

 4. Working freelance

 Whatever you’re good at doing, chances are there’s someone out there who would pay good money for it.
+Freelance work is a great way to make money online.
 Are you a stickler for spotting spelling and grammar mistakes?
 Offer your services as a proofreader or copy editor.
-Knowledgeable about law or real estate?
+Do you have knowledge about the law or real estate?
 Advertise yourself as a consultant.
-Working freelance requires plenty of hard work and some good advertising; thankfully, though, social media offers an inexpensive and effective way of making yourself known in a relatively short time.
-It also means you’ll have plenty of empty space between one gig and the next, so don’t be afraid of picking up a couple of part-times to tide you over until you get started – but at least you’ll be rewarded with plenty of spare time to explore.
+Working freelance requires plenty of hard work and some good advertising.
+Thankfully though, social media offers an inexpensive and effective way of making yourself known in a relatively short time.
+It also means you’ll have plenty of empty space between one gig and the next.
+Don’t be afraid of picking up a couple of part-times to tide you over until you get started.
+At least you’ll be rewarded with plenty of spare time to explore!